Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/subpage/pixeltranslator.md

 ## Pixel Translator
 --------------
-We use cGAN to fillin the synthetic colors on gray images of border/vein.
-And evaluated the reconstruction accuracy by leaf types classification using Alexnet CNN
-Protopytpe of generate fake image from hand-drawn vein has also been proposed.
+We used cGAN to fill in the synthetic colors on gray images of border/vein, and evaluated the reconstruction accuracy by leaf types classification using Alexnet CNN.
+A prototype to generate fake images from hand-drawn vein images has also been proposed.

 <p align="center"><img src="../figures/leaf.png"  width="500" class="inline"/></p>